 John Roberts

-To get ideas, they placed a newspaper ad in the Wall Street Journal which read, that they were ”young men with unlimited capital.”
-Though they received thousands or responses, the TV idea died.
+To get ideas, on March 22, 1967, they placed a newspaper ad in both the NY Times and Wall St Journal which read in part that they were ”Young men with unlimited capital looking for interesting legitimate investment opportunities and business propositions.’‘ Though they received thousands or responses, the TV idea died.

 Instead, Roberts and Rosenman went into business with a recording studio in Manhattan, Mediasound.
 Since Lang and Kornfeld’s original idea was to build a recording studio in the town of Woodstock, NY, Fortune and fortuitousness brought the four together.